angular/angular-cli/README.md

 ```
 rm -rf node_modules dist tmp
 npm install --save-dev angular-cli@latest
-ng init
+ntng init
 ```

-Running `ng init` will check for changes in all the auto-generated files created by `ng new` and allow you to update yours.
+Running `ntng init` will check for changes in all the auto-generated files created by `ntng new` and allow you to update yours.
 You are offered four choices for each changed file: `y` (overwrite), `n` (don't overwrite), `d` (show diff between your file and the updated file) and `h` (help).

-Carefully read the diffs for each code file, and either accept the changes or incorporate them manually after `ng init` finishes.
+Carefully read the diffs for each code file, and either accept the changes or incorporate them manually after `ntng init` finishes.

 **The main cause of errors after an update is failing to incorporate these updates into your code**.